 Honestly, its pretty close.
 When I plugged it in for a sound check against my old Boss RC-50, the sound quality of the Ditto X2 really stood out as exceptional and superior to the Boss.
 The Ditto X2 is a fantastic sounding looper and could certainly be used both for live shows or for recording.
 The X2 did not seem to color my tone at all.

 For me, it would have been nice to have a built-in metronome / drum beats rather than just the ability to load jam tracks.
 I also like to have midi sync capabilities on my loopers because I like to create beats in Ableton Live.
-Nevertheless, I understand that adding these extra features would take away from the X2′s simplicity.
-There are other options out there if you want something more complex.
-The Ditto X2 really is a fantastic sounding easy to use looper that will surely be the hottest seller in 2014.
-I may even keep my demo.
+Nevertheless, I understand that adding these extra features would take away from the X2’s simplicity (Update: In January of 2016, TC Electronic released the Ditto X4 looper which does have MIDI sync).
+Overall, the Ditto X2 really is a fantastic sounding easy-to-use looper that has proven to be extremely popular with serious musicians.